 1. Measure the outcome, not day-long activities

-The biggest problem with remote working is that the managers lack trust in their teams.
+The biggest problem with monitoring work from home productivity is that the managers lack trust in their teams.
 A Yahoo Finance survey says that only 22% of American workers found their managers trust them in remote work productivity.
 It is because they are used to seeing employees working right in front of them.

 Certainly, employer trust, employee accountability, and optimal technology usage are the true building blocks of successful remote working.
-As long as the work is done in time, well, 'when' shouldn't matter.
+As long as the work is done on time, well, 'when' shouldn't matter.
 Remember,

 Productivity = Output/ Time

-It is understandable that when people are not supposed to show up to the workplace daily, they might procrastinate.
+Understandably, when people are not supposed to show up to the workplace daily, they might procrastinate.
 While it is not right to disrespect their privacy, scheduling a "stand-up call" every morning is best.
-Besides, you can also organize water cooler chat rooms.
+Besides you can also organize water cooler chat rooms.

-The team stand-up calls should have a clear agenda.
+The stand-up team calls should have a clear agenda.
 It should be shared before the meeting, quickly take the progress update, and prioritize what needs to be done next.
-The senior team members should create effective team meetings, and the focus should be on discussing the bottlenecks in the projects and getting them through the right channel.
+The senior team members should create effective team meetings, discussing the projects' bottlenecks and getting them through the right channel.

 3. Be tech-savvy